MarkJB/WirelessRGBPixel/README.md

 Early testing code/electronics for proof of concept.

 Wireless RGB Pixel is just that, a wireless (NRF24L01+) RGB led (WS2812b) controlled by an Atmel ATTiny85.
-Controlled by an Arduino and another NRF24L01+ module, one or more 'pixels' can be controlled wirelessly.
+One or more 'pixels' can be controlled by an Arduino with another NRF24L01+ module.

 It is hoped that many of these 'pixels' can be manufactured and installed somewhere and controlled to create an interesting light show.